comit-network/comit.network/blog/2020-10-06-monero-bitcoin.md

 #### Key exchange

 - Both parties generate Bitcoin secret keys: `a` and `b` respectively.
-These will be the keys which, when combined, will give ownership of the output where Bob will lock up his Bitcoin.
+These will be the keys which, when combined, will give ownership of the output where Bob will lock up his bitcoin.
 They share the corresponding public keys `A` and `B` with each other.
 - They will also generate two Monero secret keys each: `(s_a, v_a)` and `(s_b, v_b)` respectively, with `s`'s denoting [spend keys](https://web.getmonero.org/resources/moneropedia/spendkey.html) and `v`'s denoting [view keys](https://web.getmonero.org/resources/moneropedia/viewkey.html).
-Alice will eventually lock up her Monero in a shared output `(S_a + S_b, V_a + V_b)`, constructed using the corresponding public keys.
+Alice will eventually lock up her monero in a shared output `(S_a + S_b, V_a + V_b)`, constructed using the corresponding public keys.

 In order to allow both parties to see payments to that shared output, the secret view keys `v_a` and `v_b` are exchanged directly.